 Your post-baccalaureate program completes with earning your initial NJ teacher certification.
-Should you go on for the 30-credit MAT, the program culminates in graduation and awarding of the degree.
-The MAT program director advises and clears the way to graduation, then the CEHS Academic Coordinator confirms that requirements are satisfied to the University Registrar.
+Should you go on or return for the 30-credit Master of Arts in Teaching (MAT) degree, the program culminates in graduation and awarding of the degree.
+The MAT program director advises and clears the way to graduation and confirms that requirements are satisfied to the University Registrar.
 Please review the links below regarding Graduation information.
 If you have any other questions, such as, when to apply for graduation, please contact the Registrar's Office.